-Recommended Preparation: Credit in MATH 088 or equivalent
+Recommended Preparation: Grade of "Pass" in MATH 088 or

+equivalent

 Emphasizes mathematical reasoning, problem solving, and real-world applications using numerical, algebraic and graphical models.
 Topics include problem-solving techniques, algebraic expressions, polynomials, linear and quadratic equations, linear inequalities, linear and nonlinear graphs, systems of linear equations in two variables, integer exponents, proportions, and radicals.
-Selection and application of appropriate graphing utility and/or computer program to interpret, model and nanalyze a collection of data or application problems.
+Selection and application of appropriate graphing utility and/or computer program to interpret, model and analyze a collection of data or application problems.
 Computational techniques developed in pre-algebra are prerequisite skills for this course.
 Recommended for students with little or no recent knowledge of algebra.
-Credit/No Credit only.
-Non-associate degree applicable.
+Pass/No Pass only.
+Non-degree applicable.